DAXGRID/cim-flow-example/README.md

 Contains example scripts that showcases interactions with the CIM Flow platform.

-## How to upload to the CimFlow platform
+## How to upload to the CIMFlow platform

 ### Example using the PowerShell 5+